Is Drinking Vitamin Water Safe While Pregnant? Complete Guide

 What is Vitamin Water?

 Vitamin water is one of those trendy flavored drinks you see everyone carrying around nowadays.
-It’s water with added vitamins, minerals, and other ingredients intended to provide health benefits.
-Brands like Vitaminwater, Smartwater, and Propel sell a bunch of different flavor varieties – some with fun names like Focus, Energy, and Defense.
+It’s basically water with added vitamins, minerals, and other ingredients intended to provide health benefits.
+Brands like Vitaminwater, Smartwater, and Propel sell a bunch of different flavor varieties – some with fun names like Focus, Energy, Defense.
 They come in colorful bottles decorated with labels highlighting the extra nutrients inside.

 The main ingredients are typically water, some type of sweetener like sugar or stevia, a variety of added vitamins and electrolytes, and natural or artificial flavors.
 The specific vitamin and nutrient combinations vary by drink – some have more vitamin C, some have calcium or magnesium, etc. The purpose is to create a hydrating beverage that also gives you extra nourishment.